btcven/locha/documentation/en/chapter_14.md

 # 14.6 third stage environment
 henceforth we are going to avoid __find_route__, because the AODV firmaware was created to be reactive and this feature is triggered when any node try to send __UDP__ packets to any destination and not path are found inside the rote table.

-The current firmware has implemented an __UDP__ server and client to listend and send packets to/from anywhere.\
+The current firmware has implemented an __UDP__ server and client to listen and send packets to/from anywhere.\
 When network stack is not able to resolve the remote address, __AODV__is triggered and  __find_route__ command is execute automatically.